gonzaPaEst/pbta-toml-repo/README.md

 1. Create a new world using the Powered by the Apocalypse game system.
 2. Open the PbtA Sheet Configuration window (under Game Settings).
 This opens automatically when a new world is created or when the TOML code is empty.
 For more imformation, read Asacolips' [PbtA System Documentation](https://asacolips.gitbook.io/pbta-system/)
-3. Go to the game's folder on this GitHub repository and open the .toml file.
+3. Go to the sheet's folder on this GitHub repository and open the .toml file.
 4. Copy-paste the TOML code into the PbtA Sheet Conficuration window.

 ### CSS

 1. Open the Manage Modules window (under Game Settints) and activate the Custom CSS module.
 2. Open the Custom CSS Rules window (under Game Settings > Configure Settings > Custom CSS).
-3. Go to the game's folder on this GitHub repository and open the .css file.
+3. Go to the sheet's folder on this GitHub repository and open the .css file.
 4. Copy-paste the CSS code into the Global Styles within the Custom CSS Rules window.

 ---